Wondering which candy among all those red and pink wrappers is gluten-free? Here's the list of gluten-free Valentine's candy, as of February 2014.

 Gluten-Free Valentine's Candy (Plus Some Candy That's Not Safe!)

 - Betty Crocker Fruit By The Foot and Valentine Heart Shapes.
-These aren't technically candy (they're more like fruit roll-ups), but they're worth mentioning, since General Mills is selling them in boxes of small packages designed to be children's Valentines (you can write names directly on them) ... and they're specifically marked "gluten-free."
-I found them at my local big box chain store.
+These were available in 2013 but it's not clear if stores are carrying them again — I haven't seen them, even though they're still listed online.
+They're not technically candy (they're more like fruit roll-ups), but they're worth mentioning, since General Mills is selling them in boxes of small packages designed to be children's Valentines (you can write names directly on them) ... and they're specifically marked "gluten-free."

 - Dove chocolate.
-Dove chocolate, manufactured by Mars Chocolate (which also makes M&Ms), is almost always gluten-free the exceptions include milk chocolate cinnamon graham and cookies 'n cream flavor.
-Therefore, you can feel reasonably confident buying Dove chocolate products for Valentine's Day.
-However, always check the label, especially on seasonal items this year, I found a decorative tin containing Dove Milk Chocolate Truffle Hearts with the warning "may contain wheat," indicating the company used a shared facility or shared equipment to produce those Valentine-specific candies.
+Dove chocolate, manufactured by Mars Chocolate (which also makes M&Ms), is almost always gluten-free — the obvious exceptions include milk chocolate cinnamon graham and cookies 'n cream flavor.
+Therefore, you can feel reasonably confident buying Dove chocolate products for Valentine's Day, provided you check the label.
+Mars will call out any wheat, barley or rye sources on the label.
+However, Mars' seasonal items may be problematic — last year, I found a decorative tin containing Dove Milk Chocolate Truffle Hearts with the warning "may contain wheat," indicating the company used a shared facility or shared equipment to produce those Valentine-specific candies.

 - Lifesavers Candy 'n Stickers.
 Lifesavers, made by Wrigley, are considered gluten-free, as are these Valentines candy-and-stickers packets, which are aimed squarely at people who need a box of treats that will cover the entire elementary school class.